 Mechanics-based evaluation of liquefaction hazard with integrated FEM-DEM in multiscale

-A hybrid numerical method coupling FEM and DEM is developed to simulate the liquefaction phenomenon in soil.
+A hybrid numerical framework for coupling FEM and DEM is proposed to simulate the liquefaction phenomenon in soil.

 The boundary value problem of cyclic-loaded soil will be solved by the FEM, in which the constitutive relation will be derived from the the DEM solution of a granular assembly.